galtiparmak/devopscasestudy/README.md

 Last method is intentionally left as commanded block of code.
 You can remove '//' and update the github repo to test the workflow and also check how ArgoCD updates its state.

+In case of any problem, please contact to me via mail(gekoline.29@hotmail.com).
+Thank you.